-The Forest Service’s Begich, Boggs Visitor Center (907/783-2326, daily 9 a.m.–6 p.m. late May–Sept., Sat.–Sun.
-10 a.m.–5 p.m.
-Oct.–late May) is named after Nicholas Begich (U.S. representative from Alaska and father of current U.S. Senator Mark Begich) and Hale Boggs (majority leader of the U.S. Senate and father of journalist Cokie Roberts), whose plane disappeared in the area in 1972.
+The Forest Service’s Begich, Boggs Visitor Center (907/783-2326 or 907/783-3242, daily 9am-6pm late May-mid-Sept., $5 adults, free for kids under 16) is named after Nicholas Begich (U.S. representative from Alaska and father of former U.S. Senator Mark Begich) and Hale Boggs (majority leader of the U.S. Senate and father of journalist Cokie Roberts), whose plane disappeared in the area in 1972.
 They were never found.
 A large picture window overlooks the narrow outlet of Portage Lake.
-When the visitor center first opened, the glacier was readily visible, but it is now out of sight around a corner, and in recent years the number of icebergs entering the lake has decreased greatly as it continues to shrink.
+When the visitors center first opened in 1986, the glacier was readily visible, but it is now out of sight around a corner, and in recent years the number of icebergs entering the lake has decreased greatly as it continues to shrink as the climate warms.

-The visitors center boasts an amazing array of displays, including an ice cave, a small iceberg hauled in from the lake, an engrossing relief map of local ice fields, and everything you ever wanted to know about glaciers, including displays on glacial motion and crevasses.
+The visitors center boasts an array of displays, including an ice cave, a small iceberg hauled in from the lake, an engrossing relief map of local icefields, and everything you ever wanted to know about glaciers, including displays on glacial motion and crevasses.
 Don’t miss the vial of tiny iceworms, which inhabit the surfaces of glaciers, feeding on pollen grains and red algae and surviving within a delicate, near-freezing temperature range.
-There’s also good footage of iceworms in the 20-minute movie Voices from the Ice (shown every hour, $3).
+A 20-minute film, Retreat and Renewal, describes the changing world of Portage Glacier.

-During the summer, Forest Service naturalists lead half-mile nature walks.
-The observation platform near Williwaw Campground is a good place to see spawning red and chum salmon in late summer.
+During the summer, Forest Service naturalists lead half-mile “iceworm safari” nature walks (assuming funding is available).
+The fish platform near Williwaw Campground is a good place to see spawning red and chum salmon in late summer.

 Seeing the Portage Glacier

-To see Portage Glacier, you’ll need to hop onboard the 200-passenger Ptarmigan tour boat; catch it at the dock near the visitors center.
-Operated by Gray Line of Alaska (907/277-5581 or 888/452-1737), these one-hour cruises across Portage Lake cost $29 and start at 10:30 a.m., with the last tour at 4:30 p.m.
-This boat tour, plus round-trip bus transportation from Anchorage (includes a stop at Alyeska) costs $75 on Gray Line.
+To see Portage Glacier, you’ll need to hop onboard the 200-passenger Ptarmigan tour boat (907/277-5581 or 888/452-1737, $39 adults, $19 kids); catch it at the dock near the visitors center.
+Operated by Gray Line of Alaska and staffed by Chugach National Forest naturalists, these one-hour cruises across Portage Lake start at 10:30am, with the last tour at 4:30pm.
+Gray Line offers the option to combine the boat tour with round-trip bus transportation from Anchorage ($86 adults, $46 kids).

 Hiking the Portage Glacier